New Silk Roads - Danika Cooper - Invisible Desert

 29

-It should be noted that prior to his post in Xinjiang, Chen had been Party Secretary of Tibet (2011-2016) where his successful policies to suppressing dissent was widely lauded by the Chinese Community Party.
-Much of his tactics from Tibet have been instituted and intensified in Xinjiang.
+It should be noted that prior to his post in Xinjiang, Chen had been Party Secretary of Tibet (2011-2016) where his successful policies to suppress dissent were widely lauded by the Chinese Community Party.
+Many of his tactics in Tibet have been instituted and intensified in Xinjiang.

 30